pffy/m/cotton.md

 ## Compliance

+This section is for compliance departments within companies, agencies or organizations that must provide documentation of licensing for internal or external audit processes.

-The Cotton Markdown Tables spreadsheet editor add-on is free.
-Printing this web page (either as paper for PDF) and retaining a copy for your records is sufficient documentation for your organization's site license or domain license.
+**The Cotton Markdown Tables spreadsheet editor add-on is free software.** Printing this web page (either as paper for PDF) and retaining a copy for your records is sufficient documentation for your organization's site license or domain license.

 ## Disclaimers

 Google Sheets, Google Drive, and other Google software or features are trademarks of Google, an Alphabet company. jQuery belongs to the OpenJS Foundation and jQuery contributors.

+## Open Source

+Details soon.

 [revoke]: https://myaccount.google.com/permissions
 [terms]: https://a.pffy.dev/about/terms